kdeldycke/awesome-billing/readme.md

 In a Stanford class on [Cloud computing overview](http://web.stanford.edu/class/cs349d/docs/L01_overview.pdf), the software architecture is described as in the right diagram:

 This knowledge base cover the first of the far perimeter of the cloud stack.
 It is one of the pillar of the cloud ecosystem, where customers, products and business meets.
-The [other pillar being Identity and Access Management (IAM)](https://github.com/kdeldycke/awesome-iam/).
+The [other pillar being Identity and Access Management (IAM) 👤](https://github.com/kdeldycke/awesome-iam/).

 ## Contents